mcramm/mcramm.github.io/_drafts/om-comparison.markdown

                                    :onChange #(onChange color-key owner)})
                    (dom/label nil (str label ": " (color-key colors)))))))
 {% endhighlight %}

+The important bit here is extra map of attributes we\'ll be passing to this component.
+We\'re going to give it a label, a color key to pull from the application state, and an onChange function.

+Next we\'ll create a channel for the changing colors:

 {% highlight clojure %}
     om/IInitState
     (init-state [this]